getpopper/popper/popper/README.md

 Download from
 [popper/releases](https://github.com/systemslab/popper/releases).
 Note
-that we have only tested on OSX and Linux (Windows coming soon).
+that we have only binaries for OSX and Linux (Windows coming soon).
 Once downloaded, uncompress and place the binary in a folder that is included in your `$PATH` (e.g. `/usr/bin`).

 ## Usage